GitMew/C-RISCV-MDs/s3_riscv-stack.md

     That is: in `rv32`, a `long` or an address is 4 bytes (32 bits), whilst in `rv64`, both are 8 bytes (64 bits).

 - Since the `rv32` architecture has 32-bit (4-byte) registers, a C `long long` doesn't fit in one.
-To still host 64-bit variables, return functions etc ... on `rv32`, such a value's bits are split over two consecutive registers.
-For return values, the split happens as `x11|x10`.
-(64-bit arguments i.o. return values are split similarly, or spilled to stack.)
+To still host 64-bit variables and values on `rv32`, such a value's bits are split over two consecutive registers.
+For function return values, the split happens as `x11|x10`.
+(64-bit function arguments are split similarly, or spilled to stack.)

     - Memory is just one long string of bytes, and hence storing a split return value is straight-forward:
         ```python